Monday, 6 April 2020

 We can use the analogy of the parent raising the young child not able to think rationally at first.
 The Law was given so that we would have boundaries to keep us safe, until we automatically chose the things of the spirit.
 Now that Jesus lives in us and we are under grace, we no longer need the Law.

 God loves when our hearts are so grateful and thankful that we purposely give (2 Corinthians 9:7, AMP).
 We should give according to what we are led to give, and what we have decided in our hearts and minds to give.
-We receive in the same proportion to what we choose to give (Luke 6:38).
+We receive in the same proportion of what we choose to give (Luke 6:38).

 Then when we give in the right spirit and with the right heart, God takes this several steps further.
-He abundantly increases our giving, and blesses us.
+He abundantly increases our giving and blesses us.

 No comments: